 Prepare, don't despair!

 For decades it was possible to live passively and at the same time be in a comfortable position.
 This time is over.
 At the national level, there is the probability of rioting in many countries.
 And at the international level, the danger of a nuclear war is rising.
 Current events suggest that a major conflict is supposed to be provoked.
-Perhaps the struggle for Ukraine marks the beginning of the war for the 'heartland'.
+Perhaps the struggle for Ukraine marks the beginning of the war for the heartland.

 The idea of farming together with like-minded people emerged in 2010.
 By then, we were concerned that we would not have enough time to prepare.
 Up to now, our fears have fortunately not been met, and we are a lot closer to leading a virtually independent life at Finca Bayano.
 Most important, besides owning the land, is a good relation to our Panamanian neighbors.
-It’s their country that we live in.
 Our attitude towards politics and religion is neutral.
 Although our project is of an exceptional nature, we do not represent politically extreme opinions.
 Neither do we assume that the crisis has anything to do with biblical principles, nor do we believe that seers of past centuries could have foreseen the crisis.